Aboriginal title: Papua New Guinea

+Russia

 South Africa

 In Alexkor v Richtersveld Community (2003), a suit under the Restitution of Land Rights Act 1994, lawyers gathered case law from settler jurisdictions around the world, and judges of the Constitutional Court of South Africa talked frankly about Aboriginal title.
 The Land Claims Court had dismissed the complaint of the Richtersveld peoples, whose land was seized by a government owned diamond mining operation.
 The Supreme Court of Appeal disagreed, citing Mabo and Yorta Yorta, but held that the aboriginal title had been extinguished.
 Whether the precedent will be the start of further land rights claims by indigenous peoples is an open question, given the cut-off date of 1913 in the Restitution Act.

 The case ultimately did not lead to the inclusion of the Aboriginal title in South African doctrine.
 Legal scholars allege that this is because the application of terms like 'indigenous' and 'Aboriginal' in a South African context would lead to a number of contradictions.

 The identity of the indigenous groups in South Africa is not self-evident.
 The adoption of a strict definition, including only communities descended from San and Khoekhoe people, would entail the exclusion of black African communities, an approach deemed detrimental to the spirit of national unity.
 The legacy of the Natives Land Act also means that few communities retain relationships with the land of which they held before 1913.